kasey-mcfadden/MagnetPi/README.md

 # MagnetPi

-We'll be integrating a standard USB webcam and a magnetic sensor, with the help of a Raspberry Pi, in order to capture frames for tablet disintegration analysis.
+We'll be integrating a standard USB webcam and a magnetic sensor, with the help of a Raspberry Pi, in order to capture frames that have been processed for vertical stability.

 Here's what we'll need:
 - Raspberry Pi 3